juntylpro1/secure-enterprise/config-project.md

 ## Reviewing output values
 {: #project-output-values}

-Output values populate after the configuration is deployed.
-They provide important information about your created resources.
-After the deployment is successful, you can go to the **Output** tab to view the outputs for your configuration.
+Output values populate after the architecture is deployed, and they provide important information about your created resources.
+After the deployment is successful, you can go to the **Output** tab to view the outputs.